Automation-Spirit-Alliance/test-web-developer/front-end/README.md

 Create a set of unit tests to check the calculator implemented in task 1.

-Note: you can use any library for tests creation
+Note: you can use any library for tests creation.

 ## Task 3

 Make a visualization for tasks 1 and 2:
-1) input field - entering a value for the “calculator”.
+1) input field - entering a value for the “calculator”;
-2) output field - the result of unit tests
+2) output field - the result of unit tests;
-3) button - run tests
+3) button - run tests.

-Note: styles are up to you
+Note: styles are up to you.